-The Policy Mapping editor creates rules that define which policies and whitelists should be used to perform the policy evaluation of an image based on the registry, repository name and tag of the image.
-Using the policy editor organizations can set up multiple different policies that will be used on different images based on use case.
-For example the policy applied to a web facing service may have different security and operational best practices rules than a database backend service.
+The policy editor lets you set up different policies that will be used on different images based on the use case.
+For example the policy applied to a web-facing service may have different security and operational best practices rules than a database backend service.

-Mappings are setup based on the Registry, Repository and Tag of an image.
+Mappings are set up based on the registry, repository, and tag of an image.
 Each field supports wildcards.
+For example:

-In this example an imaged named registry.example.com/anchore/webapi:latest would match this mapping and so the policy and whitelist configured for this mapping would be applied.
+In this example,an image named registry.example.com/anchore/webapi:latest would match this mapping, and so the policy and allowlist configured for this mapping would be applied.

 The mappings are applied in order, from top to bottom and the system will stop at the first match.

-Note: The trusted images and blacklisted images lists take precedence over the mapping.
-See this document for details.
+Note: The trusted images and denylisted images lists take precedence over the mapping.
+See Allowed / Denied Images for details.

-The empty policy bundle includes no mappings.
-Press the to add your first mapping.
+If the policy bundle includes no mappings, click the to add your first mapping.

-The Add a New Mapping dialog will be displayed and includes mandatory fields for name, policy, registry, repository and tag.
-The Whitelist(s) field is optional.
+The Add a New Mapping dialog will be displayed and includes mandatory fields for Name, Policy, Registry, Repository and Tag.
+The Allowlist(s) field is optional.

 Each entry field includes an indicator showing if the current entry is valid or has errors .

-In the screenshot below you can see multiple policy mappings have been defined some of which include one or more allowlists.
+In the following screenshot you can see multiple policy mappings have been defined some of which include one or more allowlists.